 Problem Management Escalation Process

 This is a new process for critical, persistent or systemic failures of IANA services.

+Root Zone Emergency Process

+This process is for TLD managers in cases where expedited handling is required and is essentially the same as the process currently used by ICANN.

 The details of these processes, including proposed modifications to the existing processes to reflect the transition, can be found in Annexes K (Customer Service Complaint Resolution Process) L (Problem Management Escalation Process) and M (Root Zone Emergency Process).